 Treatments can be time-consuming and you may find them easier if you ask someone to help you.
 It is important to choose one that suits your lifestyle; carrying out intensive treatments over the weekend, for example, when you have more free time.
 Psoriasis is not curable, but the signs and symptoms can be well controlled.

 It can take at least eight weeks until you gain adequate control of the plaques, whichever treatment you use.
 Remember to try to treat psoriasis daily when it is active.

 If, however, you have seen no improvement after 4 weeks’ continuous treatment, you should return to your doctor or nurse for further assessment.

 Once you have achieved clearance, it is important to maintain the improvement.
 This can usually be done with regular use of a tar shampoo and or by moisturising the scalp occasionally with an oil or emollient.
 Some people find daily treatment of the scalp an advantage in keeping the scales from returning, but this would be a personal reference depending on your circumstances.
 If you have no success in controlling your scalp psoriasis, ask your GP to refer you to a specialist.

 In 2012, the National Institute for Health and Care Excellence (NICE) published a guideline on treating scalp psoriasis.
 It is recommended that you begin with the treatment process below.
 This guidance is based on the scientific evidence available and will not always be suitable for everyone.
 We have included some additional information on types of treatments available and how to use them.

 Topical treatment for scalp psoriasis in adults, young people and children

-Here is a list of topical treatments that NICE mentions and you may find useful for scalp psoriasis:
+Here is a list of topical treatments that NICE mentions and which you may find useful for scalp psoriasis:

 Topical steroids (corticosteroids)